adblockplus/adblockbrowserios/.gitlab/merge_request_templates/merge.md

 List removed features

 ### Testing Notes
-Information that would be usful for testers
+Information that would be useful for testers